elec-e8408-mini-project-2025/project-documentation/README.md

 The smartwatch application MAY also send date of hike and average speed for each recorded hiking session

-The smartwatch application MUST be able to connect to RPi with MAC address that is hard coded to RPi
+The smartwatch application MUST at the minimum be able to connect to RPi based on Bluetooth broadcast device name of the LilyGo T-Watch

 The smartwatch application MAY be able to connect to RPi with LilyGo enabling Bluetooth discovery